MBABHISHEK/jss-stu-dbms-lab-exam/README.md

 3. List any department that has all its adopted books published by a specific publisher.
 4. List the students who have scored maximum marks in ‘DBMS’ course.
 5. Create a view to display all the courses opted by a student along with marks obtained.
-6. Create a view to show the enrolled details of a student.
-7. Create a view to display course related books from course\_adoption and text book table using book\_ISBN.
-8. Create a trigger such that it Deletes all records from enroll table when course is deleted .
-9. Create a trigger that prevents a student from enrolling in a course if the marks pre\_requisit is less than the given threshold .
+6. Create a trigger that prevents a student from enrolling in a course if the marks pre_requisit is less than the given 40 .

 ## Company Database